Gabriel of Our Lady of Sorrows: Early life

 Francesco Possenti was born on 1 March 1838, in Assisi, Italy, the eleventh of thirteen children born to his mother, Agnes, and his father, Sante.
-The family were then resident in the town of Assisi where Sante worked for the local government.
+The family were then residents in the town of Assisi where Sante worked for the local government.
 Possenti was baptised on the day of his birth in the same font in which Francis of Assisi had been baptised.
 Shortly after Francis' birth Sante Possenti was transferred to a post at Montalta and thence to Spoleto where, in 1841, he was appointed legal assessor.
 In Spoleto the family was struck with a number of bereavements: the deaths of a baby girl, Rosa, in December 1841; of seven-year-old Adele in January 1842; and of Francis’ mother, Agnes, in 1842.

 As a child and young man, Francesco Possenti was well liked by his peers and had a reputation for great charity and piety.
 He was also known for the great care he took with regard to his appearance and would spend hours in preparing himself for parties.
 Francesco could be a difficult child and was liable to bouts of anger.
 Francesco was deeply involved with the social scene of Spoleto and soon earned for himself the nickname of "the dancer".
 He was a ladies man and had several romantic involvements and on the night he left for the Passionists there were still hopes that he might become engaged to a local girl, Maria Panachetti, who was in love with him and who had been on several dates with him (this same girl later attended Gabriel's beatification and canonisation).
 He was educated first by the Christian Brothers and then by the Jesuits in the town's college and there excelled, particularly in Latin.
 In 1851 Possenti became desperately ill and promised to enter religious life if he recovered.
 Once he had recovered, his promise was soon forgotten.
 The same thing happened when he narrowly escaped a stray bullet during a hunting expedition with friends.
 His brother Paul had died in 1848 and his brother Lawrence died by suicide in 1853.
 In 1853 Francesco again fell ill, this time afflicted with a throat abscess.
 He attributed his healing to the recently beatified Andrew Bobola.
 Once more he had promised to enter religious life upon his recovery and this time actually set the process in motion.
 He applied to join the Jesuits, but for some unknown reason never proceeded.
 Tragedy struck again when his sister, Mary Louisa, who had cared for Possenti after their mother's death, died of cholera.